 Make them the Center: practice Person-Centered Planning by including your loved one with Down syndrome in discussions about them - mainstream vs. special needs classes, work opportunities, independent living choices...
 Their dreams should be our dreams!

 Find the Resources: there are LOTS of resources for your child and you throughout their life cycle.
-As adults they need you to find resources to help them find post-high school programs (college, work, quality day programs).
+As adults, they need you to find resources to help them find post-high school programs (college, work, quality day programs).
 When public schooling is complete (at age 18-21), information is not as forthcoming.
 Yet there are many public programs to help as well as friends and DS associations.
 You'll need to roll up your sleeve and find the information to plan their next stage of life.
-At the UPLifting Guidelines Project and BeyondDownSyndrome.net our aim is to provide more information especially for adults with Down syndrome and their families.
+At the UPLifting Guidelines Project and BeyondDownSyndrome.net, our aim is to provide more information, especially for adults with Down syndrome and their families.
 You can help us provide the information that makes a difference for you through our survey!

 Reaching Beyond Down Syndrome

-Regardless of the type of Down syndrome or the condition of the hundreds of genes on the 21st chromosomes, there are many ways to give our children the best opportunities.
+Regardless of the type of Down syndrome or the condition of the hundreds of genes on the 21st chromosome, there are many ways to give our children the best opportunities.
 Like us all, sometimes our genetic makeup limits some of our skills or potential (I will never play in the NBA or be a rocket scientist), but we should never stop our efforts because they will always make a difference.

 People with Down syndrome walk and run, read and write, take public transport and drive, live independently and get married, and go to college and work.
 They are as strong and diverse as any group of people.

 We should always encourage our adults with Down syndrome by ensuring we all go Beyond Down syndrome - learn, advocate, and love!